guangchen811/tadv/README.md

 As shown in the following figure, we decompose the data validation task into two three sub-tasks:

-- Target column detection: detect the target column that needs to be validated based on the downstream queries or machine learning pipelines.
+- Column access detection: detect the accessed column that needs to be validated based on the downstream queries or machine learning pipelines.
-- Assumption generation: generate assumptions based on the target column and the context information.
+- Assumption generation: generate assumptions based on the accessed column and the context information.
 - Rule generation: generate formal rules in the form of [deequ](https://github.com/awslabs/python-deequ/blob/master/pydeequ/checks.py) for evaluation.